 ‘New York, New York 2

-Way too early, the room phone rang and rang.
+Way too early, the room phone rings and rings.
 Why didn’t the message machine pick up?
 Why didn’t Jack or even Jace pick it up.
-Finally, I remembered where we were and groggily grabbed the receiver.
+Finally, I remember where we are.
+I groggily grab the receiver.

 “What?
 It’s early.
 Why are you calling.
 We don’t need room service.”

 “Shut up, you fuck.
 Marty’s on the line.”
-It was his Assistant, not my favorite wake-up caller.
+It’s his Assistant, not my favorite wake-up caller.

 “Good.
 All the more time to do what I’m paying you to do.”
-It was Marty.
+It’s Marty.
 “Why haven’t you delivered those dailies and the edited film stock?
 It’s Monday.
 You’ve been there three days now.”

 “They were open on the weekend?”

 “Why’dch think I sent you out there on Friday night?
 They’re screaming at me.
 It only makes me wonder how I could send you two on a simple messenger job.”

 “Well, we were busy with Andy.
 Your partner, remember?”